Gobindpreet9/whosmyguy/README.md

-# Who's My Guy
+# Who's My Guy/Gal?

 Available at [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=GobindpreetMakkar.whosmyguy)

 ## Overview

-"Who's My Guy" is a powerful Visual Studio Code extension that enhances your Git history experience.
+"Who's My Guy/Gal?" is a powerful Visual Studio Code extension that enhances your Git history experience.
 It provides a more comprehensive view of code authorship by collecting and combining Git history for each line, going beyond what a standard Git blame would offer.

 <img src="images/1.Welcome.png" alt="Welcome Message" width="500">